 Students undertake a diverse range of placements according to their program, career path and interests.
 Placements may be undertaken either locally, interstate or overseas according to your program and placement availability.

-Placements are available in the following areas within the Faculty of Science, Health, Education and Engineering:
+Placements are available in the following areas:

 - Animal ecology